- January 15, 2020

 An alert is a notification of an event.
 Typically delivered daily or weekly, alerts can let pharma brand teams know when healthcare providers have taken a specific action or are treating certain types of patients.
 Prognos alerts – known as Trigger and Navigator – leverage laboratory testing to alert pharma brand teams when a physician is about treat a patient that could be served by their medication.

 Pharma brand teams are increasing their use of alerts in an effort to be more dynamic in their approaches to outreach.
-Instead of relying solely on call plans based on reaching out frequently to physicians who write the most prescriptions in a market, brand teams are looking for ways to be more agile and ensure that they’re delivering their messages when they will be most relevant to the physician.
+Instead of relying solely on call plans based on reaching out frequently to physicians who write the most prescriptions in a market, brand teams are looking for ways to be more agile and ensure that they’re delivering their messages when they will be most relevant to the physician through segmentation.
 With increased relevancy, the impact of their outreach will increase and physicians will find more value from their interactions.

 Q: How is leveraging laboratory testing to time outreach unique?